aseio6668/PomegranateMuse/README.md

 # 1. Navigate to your project directory
 cd /path/to/your/code

-# 2. Start PomegranteMuse
+# 2. Start MyndraComposer
 python /path/to/pomuse.py

 # 3. Analyze existing code
 pomuse> analyze .

-# 4. Generate Pomegranate equivalent
+# 4. Generate Myndra equivalent
-pomuse> generate "these files implement a web API - create a Pomegranate version with reactive UI and capability-based security"
+pomuse> generate "these files implement a web API - create a Myndra version with reactive UI and capability-based security"

 # 5. Continue working later
 pomuse> continue